 - Keep 1,5-metre distance from the people around you

-- Wear a non-medical face mask in all public indoor areas
+- Wear a non-medical face mask on public transport

 Those over the age of 70 or suffering from underlying health problems are advised to be extra cautious.

 If you test positive for the virus, you can press a button in the app to send an anonymous notification to everyone you’ve been in close contact with to notify them.
-If you receive the notification, you are advised to quarantine for 10 days.
+If you receive the notification, you are advised to quarantine for at least five days.

 For the app to work, both the infected person and the non-infected person have to have the app downloaded on their phones, but downloading the app hasn’t been made mandatory in the Netherlands.
 The CoronaMelder app is available in a number of languages, including Spanish, German, French, and English.
 For more information about the app, read our CoronaMelder guide.

 The coronavirus dashboard was developed by the Ministry of Health, and aims to provide a complete overview of the coronavirus situation in the Netherlands.
-It provides up-to-date information and figures, such as the R-number and the number of confirmed cases.
-You can access it via the RIVM website.
+It provides up-to-date information and figures, such as the R-number, the number of confirmed cases, and the number of (planned) vaccinations.
+The dashboard is updated on a daily basis.

 What is COVID-19?